 There are seven main principles of floral design: proportion, scale, harmony, rhythm, balance, unity and emphasis.
-When these rules are understood and used correctly you can create gorgeous floral arrangements.
+When these basic flower arranging rules are understood and used correctly you can create gorgeous floral arrangements.

 When I started my floral career over 10 years ago, I was transitioning from a primary school and visual arts teacher background to floral design.
 I wanted to be a florist.
 Even though I was a registered and working teacher, I had seen this amazing artistry up close, it had ignited a passion in me and knew that all things floral is where my future lied.

 Basic Principles of Flower Arrangement

 As I had an art background, I could have simply started working in a florist shop and gained on the job experience (which I did), but I also went to TAFE to learn the principles of floral design.
 Some may argue that they aren’t relevant anymore in today’s wedding world where garden picked posies and randomly gathered elements are the trend.
 But I still see these basic principles as the core to great floral design.
 They play an essential part in making a floral design either pleasing to the eye or a random mess.
 They are the difference between a professional floral designer and an amateur.
 They should, in my opinion, be valued, respected and used when creating floral designs.
 So whether you are studying floristry or just interested in the basic principles of floral design when arranging fresh market flowers at home, here is a wrap up of floral design principles.

 Proportion and scale in floral design are closely related.
 Proportion refers to the size relationship between the elements, such as, the flowers, foliage, container and accessories in a design.
 Scale refers to the size relationship between the overall finished floral design piece and its setting, for example, a table centrepiece for a wedding in relation to the size of the guest table or the overall venue space.